Alexhb61/Matrix_Algorithms/BQP/Hidden_Shift_Hardness.md

 The hidden subgroup problem could be built off a 4 gap, and rounding to a known amount might work...

 # Reduction 2B:
-We will reduce the unambiguious positive 1-in-3 sat problem formulated as Ax = b to the hidden unstable shift problem.
+We will reduce the unambiguious positive 1-in-3 sat problem formulated as Ax = b to the hidden rough shift problem.
 We want to identify the stable portion of the shift.
 We define the our domain to be n cyclic groups of size at least 2n^2 ( where n is the number of variables).
 Then we define f(x) to be (A(x mod 2) over integers) concatenated with x which is rounded up to even numbers.